Jack Evans 1914-2004

 |Biography||Chairman, Legal Committee, Eastern Association of Equipment Lessors, 2001-2002.
 Co-Author: "Collecting a Judgment in Connecticut," National Business Institute, 1991 and 1994.
 Contributing Author: "Warranties," Equipment Leasing, Matthew Bender, 1995.
 Member, Panel of Commercial Arbitrators, American Arbitration Association.|

-Attorney Ainsworth, (contact: (203)435-2014) currently chair of the CT Bar Association Environmental Law section advises and litigates on behalf of various business entities on matters ranging from land use, permitting, CERCLA, lead paint liability, telecommunications tower siting, wind power projects, coastal development, environmental justice, toxic torts and insurance coverage.
+Attorney Ainsworth, (contact: (203)435-2014) immediate past chair of the CT Bar Association Environmental Law section, advises and litigates on behalf of various business entities on matters ranging from land use, permitting, CERCLA, lead paint liability, telecommunications tower siting, wind power projects, coastal development, environmental justice, toxic torts and insurance coverage.

 Mr. Ainsworth handles much of the firm's litigation in federal and state court and before administrative agencies, commissions and boards.
 He routinely represents non-governmental organizations, citizen action groups, neighborhood associations and conservation-minded clients seeking to shape or discourage inappropriate development.

 Formerly First Selectman (mayor equivalent) of the Town of Haddam, he is familiar with municipal and political involvement in land-use matters.
 He has reviewed legislation for the Connecticut Trial Lawyers Association and advises clients on pending legislation.

-Mr. Ainsworth serves as Chairman of the Environmental Law section of the Connecticut Bar Association ('013 - '15) and is a frequent lecturer on Connecticut environmental law.
+Mr. Ainsworth served as Chairman of the Environmental Law section of the Connecticut Bar Association ('013 - '15) and is a frequent lecturer on Connecticut environmental law.

 |Practice Areas||Environmental Law; Civil Litigation; Commercial Litigation; Land Use; Leasing|